sstorysmith/Train-Scheduler/readMe.md

   * Calculates when the next train will arrive;  relative to the current time. downloaded moment.js
   * Users from any machine can view same train times. !

+  App Design
+      Train schedules are added and stored in Firebase and displayed on the screen.

+      Function ArrivalTime (startTime, interval, currentTime)
+          uses Moment code to calculate and convert time formats returns a time